cjshearer/modern-hugo-resume/README.md

 ### 6. Rename your Hugo Module and Import Theme

-Rename your module and remove the replacement directive to change `modern-hugo-resume` from a local to a remote dependency:
+Rename your module and remove the replacement directive to change `modern-hugo-resume` from a local to a remote dependency, then fetch the latest version with `hugo mod get -u github.com/cjshearer/modern-hugo-resume`.

 ```diff
 // go.mod (originally from `exampleSite/go.mod`)